taviroquai/architect/README.md

 Architect PHP Framework
 =======================

-Architect PHP Framework uses a pragmatic and modular Web development approuch.
+Architect PHP Framework uses a pragmatic and modular Web development approach.
 The idea is to create a small API but with the most common features in web development.

 Some features